Victoria government logo

 Applications for projects on DE land must include:

-Further information on these requirements can be found in the frequently asked questions.
+Further information on these requirements can be found on the Building Blocks frequently asked questions webpage.

 The Minister reserves the right to provide strategic investment to projects.
 The Minister may also, on advice from the Department, provide funding to partners, in exceptional circumstances to support the provision of funded Three- and Four-Year-Old Kindergarten services across the state.